Metallus (MTUS)

 Kris Syrvalin, Executive Vice President, General Counsel and Chief Human Resources Officer

-Kris Syrvalin was named Executive Vice President, General Counsel and Chief Human Resources Officer in May 2022.
-In this role, she is responsible for the legal, ethics and compliance, and human resources functions.
-Syrvalin most recently served as Executive Vice President, General Counsel and Secretary of Metallus Inc. She has extensive experience advising corporations, senior management, and boards of directors on matters such as corporate and securities law, corporate finance, corporate governance, executive compensation, employee benefits, employment law, and mergers and acquisitions.
+Kris Syrvalin is the Executive Vice President, General Counsel and Chief Human Resources Officer for Metallus.
+She joined Metallus in September 2014, having previously held the position of Vice President – Assistant General Counsel and Corporate Secretary at OMNOVA Solutions Inc. Ms. Syrvalin has extensive experience advising corporations, senior management, and boards of directors on matters including corporate and securities law, corporate finance, corporate governance, executive compensation, employee benefits, employment law, and mergers and acquisitions.

 AI Analysis | Feedback